smplrspace/docs/docs/api-reference/space/data-layers.md

 The introduction to data layers and how to add, update and remove them is in the [overview](./overview#data-layers) page.
 Below, we describe the different layer types and their respective options.

+**Tip for Typescript users:** Typescript sometimes struggles to infer the type of layer you're using based on the options, you can help it by using a type-specific variant of `addDataLayer` like `addPointDataLayer`.
+This will makes its job easier, and you're understanding of any potential error less of a "pulls hair" experience 😉.

 ## Generic options

 Some options correspond to generic behaviours that are shared by all interactive data layers, making it easy to swap between similar layer types (e.g. "point" and "icon").